-Mr. Knox continues to be active in the community.
-He is the recent past-president of the Board of Directors for California Youth Connection, a statewide nonprofit organization recognized as a voice for former and current foster youth.
-He is also the recent vice president of the Inland Empire Latino Lawyers Association, Inc., a nonprofit organization that provides free legal aid services to low-income residents in San Bernardino and Riverside Counties.
-In 2009, Mr. Knox served as an international observer during the 2009 presidential election in El Salvador.
+Parissh continues to be active in the community.
+In 2013, he was appointed to the State Bar of California’s Legal Services Trust Fund Commission.
+Parissh is a past-president of the board of directors for California Youth Connection, a statewide nonprofit organization recognized as a voice for former and current foster youth.
+He is also a past vice president of the Inland Empire Latino Lawyers Association, Inc., a nonprofit organization that provides free legal aid services to low-income residents in San Bernardino and Riverside Counties.
+In 2009, Parissh served as an international observer during the presidential election in El Salvador.

 Adopted from an Okinawan orphanage, Parissh grew up in a military family.
 He has actively volunteered in and on behalf of various African American, Asian Pacific American and Latino communities for more than 15 years on a variety of issues including increased services for emancipating foster youth, affordable housing, jobs, consumer rights, community economic development, and voter protection.